Love

 3. Mr. Alcohol/Substance Abuser

-He's a fabulous guy — or, at least, he would be if he didn't have this addiction.
-His addiction could just as well be pornography or gambling.
-Then there is the underlying problem that is fueling the habit which he is not addressing.
+He's a fabulous guy — or, at least, he would be if he didn't have this substance of choice.
+His substance abuse could just as well be pornography or gambling.
+Then there is the underlying problem fueling the habit he is not addressing.

 When you agree to be with someone who is not addressing their problem, you end up shouldering their problem.
 Further down the line, you can make demands on him to deal with the problem, but why should he?
 You didn't make it a precondition of the relationship.